Shashank2406/react-native-wrapper/README.md

 # Native Module: react-native-helloworld
 Getting started to write React Native bridge module for Android.
 We start by creating a native module.
 A native module is a Java class that usually extends the ReactContextBaseJavaModule class and implements the functionality required by the JavaScript.
-Our goal here is to be able to write ToastExample.show('Awesome', ToastExample.SHORT); from JavaScript to display a short toast on the screen.
+Our goal here is to be able to write MyModule.alert('Hello World'); from JavaScript to display a short toast on the screen.

-create a new Java Class named ToastModule.java inside android/app/src/main/java/com/your-app-name/ folder with the content below:
+create a new Java Class named MyModule.java inside android/app/src/main/java/com/your-app-name/ folder with the content below:

-// ToastModule.java
+// MyModule.java

 ```java
 package com.custom.helloworld;